Last updated

 The Orion Framework offers an open-source ONNX runtime implementation for Validity and ZK Machine Learning.
 Are you interested in contributing?
 We sincerely appreciate your interest.
 This is exactly how we'll build a robust and transparent AI ecosystem!
-In this tutorial, you'll learn how to contribute to the Orion repository by implementing from scratch a new operator.
+In this tutorial, you'll learn how to contribute to the by implementing from scratch a new operator.

 Throughout this tutorial, any concept that is directly explained in the official documentation will be met with a reference guiding you to the respective source.
 Feel free to dive in.